NyxHexen/CI_MS1_THH/readme.md

 ## Introduction

 ### __*The Bar*__
-An all-inclusive community-oriented gaming bar in Cardiff, where people can use onsite equipment to play video games for free while enjoying drinks & food.
+An all-inclusive community-oriented gaming bar, where people can use onsite equipment to play video games for free while enjoying drinks & food.
 Events are hosted regularly where customers are invited to participate in competitive video games events, along regular events such as hosting meet-ups, brand parties, product launches, etc.

 ---